timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 149-NATIONAL ENERGY POLICY AND PROGRAMS/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES.md

   * (3) Hydrogen fuel cell technology for residential, industrial, or transportation applications.

-  * (4) Advanced nuclear energy facilities.
+  * (4) Advanced nuclear energy facilities, including manufacturing of nuclear supply components for advanced nuclear reactors.

-  * (5) Carbon capture and sequestration practices and technologies, including agricultural and forestry practices that store and sequester carbon.
+  * (5) Carbon capture, utilization, and sequestration practices and technologies, including—

+    * (A) agricultural and forestry practices that store and sequester carbon; and

+    * (B) synthetic technologies to remove carbon from the air and oceans.

   * (6) Efficient electrical generation, transmission, and distribution technologies.